 For overnight stays there are slightly different requirements and that will mean bringing the usual business luggage plus an overnight bag, or something like a suit bag.
 If the entire luggage can be put together in one cabin bag, then again that is the ideal situation.

 There are many choices for business luggage.
 In fact there has never been so much choices as there is today.
-Below I have selected a few of my own favourites.
+Below we have selected a few of our favourites.

-All things considered I believe the best option to be a rolling business case.
-Carrying any type of luggage around is just a big no for me so it has to have wheels.
+All things considered we believe the best option to be a rolling business case.
+Carrying any type of luggage around is just a big no for us so it has to have wheels.

 Many of these rolling cases come with a a removable garment sleeve, a laptop case, a toiletry kit and enough room for other travelling necessities.

 This one fits laptops up to 16", has a zip down workstation, and plenty of storage for clothes if required..
 It costs around £30-35 and is well rated by those who have bought and used it.
-It also meets all the cabin size requirements of the major airlines.
+It also meets most cabin size requirements of the major airlines.

 Avoid Having to Check Your Bag In